Bloodaxe and Northumbria : AD 946 – 989

 The Scots under King Indulf have taken Edinburgh from the Northumbrians.

 In 955 King Eadred of Wesex and England died and was succeeded by his nephew Eadwig.
-Mercia and Northumbria rebelled against Eadwig in favour of his brother Edgar who they wished to appoint king.
-Edgar would become king in 959.
+Mercia and Northumbria rebel against Eadwig in favour of his brother Edgar who they wished to appoint king.
+Edgar will become king in 959.

 Oslac, a nobleman from the fenlands of Mercia, has been appointed Earl of York (Yorkshire) by Kind Edgar who expects him to keep the north peaceful.

 Viking brothers called Thorgils and Kormak in the service of King Harald Grafeld, King of Norway, have established a stronghold at Scarborough while harrying in Ireland, England and Wales.
 Thorgils was known to his brother by the nickname ‘Hare Lip’, or in the Viking language ‘Skarthi’ .
 It is probable that ‘Hare-Lip’ gave his name to Scarborough.
 There may already have been an Anglo-Saxon settlement on the site and there was certainly a Roman signal station here.